 Kelly Kerney (2004) won the 2004 Sparks Prize Fellowship.
 Her debut novel, Born Again, was released by Harcourt in 2006 and her second, Hard Red Spring, was published by Viking in 2016.
 Kelly was nominated for Best New American Voices (2006) and received the Virginia Commission for the Arts Fellowship (2011).

 Kimberly Koga (2011) works at Amco- International Education Services and a freelance editor.
 Her chapbook, Ligature Strain, was published by Tinfish Press in 2011.
-Her poetry and reviews are forthcoming or have appeared in 1913, The Bend, Vibrant Gray, Ariel, Sioux Narrows Press, List Magazine, and Grab the Lapels.
+Her poetry and reviews have appeared in 1913, The Bend, Vibrant Gray, Ariel, List Magazine, and Grab the Lapels.